 So how you can get your children interested in genealogy?

-Family History Stories
+1. Tell Your Family Stories

 I became fascinated with my family history because of my father.
 When I was younger my brothers and I would sit down in awe while we listened to all of these fantastic stories and anecdotes.

 Learning to appreciate my family history!